Business Economics (Business)

 ECON 215 Statistics is an approved ACE 3 course and may be used to fulfill the ACE 3 requirement of the University.

-ECON 321 Introduction to International Economics is an approved ACE 9 course, and while most students will complete ACE 9 during the freshman and sophomore year with other coursework, transfer and upper-class students meeting the prerequisite may wish to take this class, counting it for both an NBR 6 (ACE 9) and as a course for the Business Core Advanced Major (MCAM) in economics.
+ECON 321 Introduction to International Economics is an approved ACE 9 course, and while most students will complete ACE 9 during the freshman and sophomore year with other coursework, transfer and upper-class students meeting the prerequisite may wish to take this class, counting it for both an NBR 6 (ACE 9) and as a course for the Business Core Advanced Major (BCA-M) in economics.
 It also may be used to fulfill the International Business Course Requirement (IBCR), allowing it to be counted three ways.

 ECON 440 Regional Development, ECON 481 Economics of the Labor Market, ECON 482 Labor in the National Economy, and ECON 458 20th Century United States Economic History are ACE 10 approved courses for Arts and Science students.
 Business students will still be required to complete MNGT 475 Business Strategies.